ZSFG Primary Care Track: Our People - Faculty

 Academic interests: I am a clinician educator with a primary focus on integrating anti-oppressive, anti-racist practices into the ways we teach medicine.
 My curricular and scholarly work centers around anti-oppression, diversity, equity and belonging in medical education.
 I’m involved in teaching and curriculum development at the UME, GME and faculty levels.

-Raphaela Lipinsky DeGette
+Raphaela Lipinsky DeGette, MD

 Assistant Professor of Medicine